GraphBLAS/SuiteSparseSessions/Session2/README.md

 - Different algorithms have different tolerance profiles
 - Wait means "finish everything" not just one type of pending work

 **Key Quote**: "Many of my algorithms will start off looking at their input matrices and asking, 'Is there pending work in this matrix that I cannot tolerate?
-If so, do a GrB matrix wait on that input.'
+If so, do a GrB_Matrix_Wait on that input.'
 So finish the work."

 ### Code Readability and Grep-ability [01:35:20]
 [![01:35:20](https://img.youtube.com/vi/Am0QfqAFHqs/default.jpg)](https://www.youtube.com/watch?v=Am0QfqAFHqs&t=5720s)